Improving the efficiency of learning-based error mitigation: Benchmark results

-Here $X_i$ and $Y_i$ are Pauli matrices acting on qubit $i$ and $N$ is the number of lattice sites, or required qubits, in the model.
-This Hamiltonian has a translational symmetry and it preserves the Hamming weight, i.e. it has a U(1) symmetry.
+Here $X_i$ and $Y_i$ are Pauli matrices acting on qubit $i$.
+This Hamiltonian is translationally invariant and it preserves the Hamming weight, i.e. it has a U(1) symmetry.

-We use the Variational Quantum Eigensolver~\cite{peruzzo2014variational} to prepare the ground state for $Q=6,8$ with a noiseless classical simulator and enforced translational symmetry.
-We employ a hardware efficient ansatz with sufficient number of layers such that the energy of the prepared state matches the exact ground state energy with accuracy better than $10^{-13}$.
+We use the Variational Quantum Eigensolver~\cite{peruzzo2014variational} to prepare the ground state for $Q=6,8$ lattice sites (or required qubits) with a noiseless classical simulator and enforced translational symmetry.
+We employ a hardware-efficient ansatz built out of layers of general nearest-neighbor 2-qubit unitaries with a sufficient number of layers (4 for $Q=6$ and 6 for $Q=8$) such that the energy of the prepared state matches the exact ground state energy with accuracy better than $10^{-13}$.
+The obtained circuits are compiled using the IBM native gate set.

-Here we mitigate error of expectation values of long range correlators for the ground state of the model.
-Because of the symmetries of the ground state we have $N$ identical half-chain correlators:
+Here, we reduce the error in the expectation values of long-range correlators for the ground state of the model.
+Because of the symmetries of the ground state, we have $N$ identical half-chain correlators:

 with equal noiseless expectation values.
-Below we mitigate the errors of expectation values of these observables making use of the spreading and symmetry properties outlined above.
+Below we mitigate the errors of expectation values of these observables distributing the training circuits and using the symmetry properties of the model.
+We note that the $Q=6$ ($Q=8$) circuit compiled to IBM's native gate set has $51$ ($144$) CNOTs, with up to $48$ ($132$) CNOTs in a causal cone of a mitigated observable, $20$ ($32$) non-parallelizable layers of CNOTs, and $150$ ($185$) non-Clifford $R_Z(\theta)$ gates.
+The causal cone of a mitigated observable contains all the gates affecting its expectation value and indicates error mitigation hardness for local noise~\cite{tran2023locality}.

-\subsection{Implementation on quantum hardware}
+\subsubsection{Implementation on quantum hardware}